kreshuklab/image-matchmaker/matchmaker/cpd_parameter_tuning/README.md

 section of the optimization config.

 When the config sets `search_space: "dataset-specific"`, the Snakemake workflow runs this step automatically on the aligned fixed segmentation.
-You can also run it manually:
+It can also run manually:

 ```
 python matchmaker/cpd_parameter_tuning/suggest_cpd_ranges.py \